cillosis/WP-StackExchange/README.md

 3) Configure the widget with a title to display as well as the number of questions you would like to show.

+4) In your posts, add a new custom field named "stackexchange_search" and for the value set a keyword you would like to search for.
+For example, if your post is about Javascript, you can add the keyword "javascript".
+You can create multiple fields with the same name and it will search for all of them at once.

 ### Customization

 The list of questions appearance can be customized by editing the **/css/theme.css** file in the plugins directory.